 Yes, the ketogenic diet can even be used to treat and manage cancer.
 Obviously, it is always essential to talk with one’s doctor before starting a new diet when you have cancer, but more research is coming out showing the benefits this diet can have in reducing cancerous cells and shrinking tumours.

-The reason a ketogenic diet works so well to manage cancer is because you are denying cancer cells its favourite food to eat, which is sugar.
+The reason a ketogenic diet works so well to manage cancer is that you are denying cancer cells its favourite food to eat, which is sugar.

 Cancer cells are different than a normal cell because they have ten times more insulin receptors, which shuttles sugar into the cell.
 In a nutshell, cancer cells are starving for sugar and thrive when you feed your body a sugar-rich diet.